Jigsaw (Saw character): Saw V

+Saw VI

-John also appears through flashbacks in Saw VI.
-One flashback set prior to the events of the first film shows that it was Amanda who convinced Cecil to steal drugs from Jill's clinic, inadvertently causing her miscarriage, and John's transformation into the Jigsaw Killer.
-More flashbacks set prior to the events of the first film reveal that John targeted health insurance executive William Easton for one of his games, because he had denied two-thirds of all applicants' health coverage due to a flawed policy, including John himself.
-In the present time of Saw VI, John shows himself on video twice to William instead of the Billy puppet (the method John usually used to speak to his subjects), so William could look in the eyes of someone he let die, as he underwent tests in which he was forced to decide which of his co-workers would live or die.
-In another flashback, this time set between the events of the first and second films, John presents Amanda to Jill as proof that his "rehabilitation" works.
-A flashback set just before the events of the third and fourth films explores the group dynamic between John, Amanda, and Hoffman.
-John criticizes Hoffman for his brutal approach, and lack of compassion for the subjects.
-It was also shown that John seemed to have had a closer emotional attachment to Amanda than Hoffman.
-Shortly afterward, John gave his ex-wife a key, which she later used to open the box he gave her in Saw V. In the present, it is revealed that the box contained six envelopes containing future test subjects, a thicker envelope, and an updated version of the "reverse bear trap".
-She gave Hoffman envelopes 1 to 5, but hid everything else and later delivered the thick envelope to an unknown person at the hospital.
-Envelope 6 was intended for Jill to carry out alone, and as per John's instructions she placed Hoffman in the "reverse bear trap"; fulfilling the promise made via the audio tape discovered in John's stomach during his autopsy in Saw IV that Hoffman would not go untested.
+In Saw VI, John appears in flashback as well as in video recordings.
+The recordings are for John's victim William Easton, who inadvertently caused John's death by denying his insurance claim.
+In a flashback set between the second and third films, John presents Amanda to Jill as proof that his games work as rehabilitation.
+A flashback set before the events of the third and fourth films explores the group dynamic between John, Amanda, and Hoffman.
+It is also revealed that John gave his ex-wife a key, which she later used to open the box he gave her in Saw V. In the present, it is revealed that the box contained six envelopes containing future test subjects, a thicker envelope, and an updated version of the "reverse bear trap."
+She gave Hoffman envelopes 1 to 5, but envelope 6 was intended for Jill to carry out alone.
+As per John's instructions, she places Hoffman in the "reverse bear trap"; fulfilling the promise made via the audio tape discovered in John's stomach during his autopsy in Saw IV that Hoffman would be tested.